team4099/FalconVis/docs/GRAPH_STRUCTURE.md

  > 💡 More wrappers, the better

 The core of every graph is three things.
-The Human Layer, Editing Processing Layer, and Drawing Layer
+The Human Layer, Editing Processing Layer, and Drawing Layer.

 ### Drawing Layer
  - `Graph` Class